darkfall/cocos2dx-extensions/readme.md

 ###Gesture Recognizers for iOS

 	* CCGestureRecognizer:	Singleton that manages UIGestureRecognizers
-	* CCGestureLister:	Gesture event listener, inheritate from this class and add self to CCGestureRecognizer to receive gesture events
+	* CCGestureLister:	Gesture event listener, inherit from this class and add self to CCGestureRecognizer to receive gesture events

 Note: To support Gesture Recognizers, you need to add